Criscraft/Oriented_Dashes_Classification_Dataset/README.md

 ## Description

 This dataset contains 1024 images, each with a resolution of 48x48 pixels, featuring various horizontal and vertical dashes.
 The primary task associated with this dataset is to determine whether an image contains more horizontal dashes than vertical dashes.
+The resulting two classes 'horizontal' and 'vertical' form a binary classification problem.
+The images are located in the images.zip file.

 ## Features

 - Image Count: 1024 images for training and testing, respectively.
-- Resolution: 48x48 pixels
+- Resolution: 48x48 pixels.
 - Dash Characteristics: Each dash is 1 pixel thick and 5 pixels long.
 - Orientation Classification: Images contain varying counts of horizontal and vertical dashes, with no images having an equal number of both.
 - Gradient Information Utilization: Effective utilization of gradient information is essential for accurately solving the orientation classification problem.